sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 ### 3. Business/customer travel

 For Teammates with business-related travel requirements aligned with Company goals, trips will be fully paid pending manager/exec approval in addition to above budgets.
 Please note you cannot combine the [teammate in-person gathering budget](../celebrate.md#teammate-in-person-gatherings) with 4 trips.
-We would include the following types of meetups in Category 4:
+We would include the following types of meetups in this category:

 - Customer Champion meetups
 - Leadership to Executive level meetups (no approval required)